linhngkh/linhngkh/README.md

 </p>

 ### :woman_technologist: About Me : I am a Front-End Focused Web Developer coming from Vietnam, living in Helsinki, Finland <img src="https://media.giphy.com/media/VKyHXHb7EsFuY98BJD/giphy.gif" width="30">
-  I have completed Full Stack Academy at The Short Cut Company.

 - :telescope: I’m a self-taught developer, contributing to Frontend and Backend for building web applications and taking smooth journeys to customer experience.
+Besides, I have completed Full Stack Academy at The Short Cut Company.

 - :seedling: Through real project, I have gained valuable experience when working with clients, teammates by learning and implementing Agile Methodology.
 Github Kanban board, Git.